tsuru/bs/README.md

 ### DOCKER_ENDPOINT

 `DOCKER_ENDPOINT` is the docker endpoint from where the container metrics are going to be collected from.
+The default value is "unix:///var/run/docker.sock".

 ### SYSLOG_LISTEN_ADDRESS